 - Email forms to Congress

-4. Congressional Outreach: Everyone volunteering for The Borgen Project participates in basic advocacy and contacts their Congressional leaders weekly.
-Congressional offices tally how many times they are contacted about each issue, so your emails and calls matter!
+4. Congressional & Parliamentary Outreach: Everyone volunteering for The Borgen Project participates in basic advocacy and contacts their Leaders weekly.
+Congressional and Parliamentary offices tally how many times they are contacted about each issue, so your emails and calls matter!

 5. Fundraising: Our funding levels determine our impact.
 It’s that simple!
-Like sending advocacy emails to Congress, everyone who is part of the team steps up and participates in fundraising.
+Like sending advocacy emails to your leaders, everyone who is part of the team steps up and participates in fundraising.
 Bookmark the fundraising ideas page and start planning your campaign.
-The Weekly Tracker will guide you through friends and family letters, but to reach the $500 criteria you’ll want to develop your own strategies as well.
+The Weekly Tracker will guide you through friends and family letters, but to reach the $500/£400 criteria you’ll want to develop your own strategies as well.

 7. Stay informed with The Borgen Project State of the Union.
 The organization’s monthly updates are published on this page.
-Every month we highlight the achievements of The Borgen Project high achievers across the country and globally.
+Every month we highlight the achievements of The Borgen Project high achievers across the globe.
 If you go above and beyond the call of duty in your fundraising, lobbying or mobilizing efforts, you too, may be featured!

 Can I fast forward ahead on the weekly targets?
 Yes.
 As you finish the current week’s assignments, you are more than welcome to jump ahead.

 Can I miss a week?
-If needed, you may take one week off during the course of your internship.
+If needed, you may take one week off during the course of your time with us.
 Notify your supervisor beforehand and make note of it in your Weekly Tracker.
 Missing a week pauses where you are on the Weekly Tracker, so simply pick up where you left off.